A. J. Puk: Miami Marlins

 On February 11, 2023, the Athletics traded Puk to the Miami Marlins in exchange for JJ Bleday.
 In 58 appearances out of the bullpen, he compiled a 7–5 record and 3.97 ERA with 78 strikeouts and 15 saves over 56 2/3 innings of work.

 In 2024, the Marlins attempted to use Puk as a starting pitcher.
 He made four starts for the Marlins, pitching to a 9.22 ERA, before he went on the injured list.
 He returned as a relief pitcher.

 Arizona Diamondbacks

 On July 25, 2024, the Marlins traded Puk to the Arizona Diamondbacks in exchange for Deyvison De Los Santos and Andrew Pintar.
 He made 30 appearances for Arizona down the stretch, recording a 1.32 ERA with 43 strikeouts and two saves across 27 1/3 innings pitched.

 On April 29, 2025, Puk was shut down after being diagnosed with a flexor strain; he was transferred to the 60-day injured list two days later.
 On June 20, it was announced that Puk had undergone an internal brace procedure, and would miss the remainder of the season.
 In eight appearances for Arizona, he had recorded a 3.38 ERA with 12 strikeouts and four saves across eight innings.

+On June 13, 2026, while on a rehabilitation assignment with the Triple–A Reno Aces, Puk was shut down due to left shoulder discomfort which was later diagnosed as a capsule sprain.
+On August 7, Puk was ruled out for the remainder of the season due to the injury.